01 March 2020

 Paradise suddenly feels provisional.

-I have seen this virus on the international news.
+I have seen this virus on international news.

 In other countries.